matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/withdrawal-delay.md

 - Delayed execution affects not only the standard zkSync ETH and ERC20 bridges but also any custom bridge built by a different team.
 - Implementing the logic in an external governor-controlled contract makes it easy to remove this limitation later.

-## Types of transactions in etherscan

-### External transactions

-The transfer of ETH or ERC-20 tokens from one address to another is referred to as an external transaction, which is the prevailing transaction type.
-Such transactions are classified as external when a user initiates a transfer from their wallet to another wallet, and they are subsequently documented in the **"Transactions"** section of Etherscan.
+## Why can't i find my transaction in the block explorer?

+There could be several reasons why your withdrawal was completed, but you cannot see your tokens or the transaction on the block explorer in Etherscan.
+Some of these reasons include:

+1. Delay in Block Confirmation: It could be that the withdrawal transaction was successfully executed, but the confirmation process is still ongoing.
+It takes some time for a block to be confirmed, and until then, the transaction will not be visible on the block explorer.

+2. Transaction Reverted: Another reason why a withdrawal may not appear on the block explorer could be that the transaction was reverted.
+A transaction can be reverted when there is a conflict or a problem with the smart contract that executes the transaction.
+When this happens, the transaction is canceled, and users will not be able to see it on the block explorer.

+3. Wrong Address: Finally, the user may have sent their tokens to the wrong address.
+If this is the case, the tokens will not show up in their wallet, and they will not be able to see the transaction on the block explorer.

 ### Internal transactions

-Conversely, internal transactions are initiated by a smart contract or other internal code execution within the Ethereum network.
+Internal transactions are initiated by a smart contract or other internal code execution within the Ethereum network.
 Although these transactions can be prompted by a user action, they are not sent directly from one address to another but are instead part of the internal workings of a smart contract.
 Internal transactions may involve the transfer of ETH or ERC-20 tokens between different addresses within the contract.
-Withdrawals from the zkSync Era network are typically internal transactions managed by the [zkSync Era Diamond Proxy](https://etherscan.io/address/0x32400084c286cf3e17e7b677ea9583e60a000324) ) contract.
-These transactions are documented in the **"Internal Transactions"** section of Etherscan due to their internal nature.
+Withdrawals from the zkSync Era network are typically internal transactions managed by the [zkSync Era Diamond Proxy](https://etherscan.io/address/0x32400084c286cf3e17e7b677ea9583e60a000324) contract.
+These transactions are recorded in the **"Internal Transactions"** section of Etherscan due to their internal nature.

 ### How to check your internal transactions